Back to Colorado

 Official Summary Text

-In addition, current law limits the number of weeks of military leave allowed to an officer or employee of the state or of any political subdivision, municipal corporation, or other public agency of the state (officers and employees) to 3 weeks per leave year, as established by the employer.
-The bill increases military leave allowed to officers and employees to 4 weeks per leave year.
+The act repeals the 10-day limit on the number of sick days that an employee in the state personnel system can earn in a fiscal year.
+In addition, the act increases the number of weeks of military leave allowed to an officer or employee of the state or of any political subdivision, municipal corporation, or other public agency of the state from 3 weeks to 4 weeks per leave year established by the employer.

 Current Bill Text